TimCares/MasterThesis/docs/thesis/introduction/overview.typ

 Throughout these sections, we repeatedly evaluate our approach on various multimodal benchmarks and compare it with other state-of-the-art multimodal methods.

+#h(1cm)*Teacher Ablation Studies*\
+Here we conduct ablation studies on the impact of different teacher models on the performance of our approach.
+This will provide insights on if our method can be viewed as a general approach to efficient multimodal training or if it is specific to the models that we use.

 #h(1cm)*Evaluation on Unimodal Benchmarks*\
 With our final approach established, we evaluate its performance on unimodal image and text benchmarks, directly comparing it to the unimodal distilled models from @unimodal_knowledge_distillation.